11 Types of Play For Child Development

-- Play offers the child the chance to have attachment and affection with his peers as well as parents.
+- Play allows the child to have attachment and affection with his peers and parents.

 - Play helps him overcome emotional distress.

-This makes it very important to engage your child in activities on a daily basis.
+This makes it very important to engage your child in activities daily.
 As these help kids stay alert, schools have made playtime an essential part of the day, especially for younger kids.

 Types of Play Important for Babies, Toddlers and Preschoolers

-Whether it is a simple act of rolling a ball aimlessly or engaging in role-play by putting on a costume, play actively engages a child’s mind and develops creativity and imagination.
+Play actively engages a child’s mind and develops creativity and imagination, whether it is a simple act of rolling a ball aimlessly or engaging in role-play by putting on a costume.
 Given below is a list of 11 types of play for child development.

 1. Unoccupied Play

-Unoccupied play is best described as a child making random movements like waving his hands and kicking his legs in the air.
-While these may seem like random movements, they are definitely a form of play.
+Unoccupied play is best described as a child making random movements like waving his hands and kicking his legs.
+While these may seem like random movements, they are a form of play.
 This type of play is usually seen in newborns and infants.

-- Explores movements and intuitively learns about excitement
+- Explores movements and intuitively learns about the excitement

 - Sets the stage for play activities in the future